128technology/docs/docs/bcp_service-policy_defaults.md

 ## Basic Service Policy Definitions

-The output here is provided in `flat` format, to facilitate copy/pasting into an existing 128T conductor or router.
+The output here is provided in `flat` format, to facilitate copy/pasting into an existing SSR conductor or router.
 Note that it has referencial dependencies on the various system-default `service-class` configuration, so for users that have modified or removed those `service-class` elements, adjustments will be required.

 ```
 config authority service-policy voip-signaling name voip-signaling